newchuyalong/libgdx-learning/Manual-project-setup.md

 ## Asset folder setup ##

-The Android project has a sub-folder named `assets`, which was created automatically.
+The Android project has a sub-folder named `assets`, which is created automatically.
 Files available to the Android application must be placed here.
 This is problematic, because these same files must be available to the desktop application.
-Rather than maintain two copies of all the files, the desktop project can be configured to find the assets in the Android project:
+Rather than maintain two copies of all the files, the desktop project should be configured to find the assets in the Android project:

   * Click the Source tab, click Link Source, Browse, select the "assets" folder from your Android project and click OK.
   * Specify "assets" for the folder name and click Finish then OK.